25 Denver Landmarks for Your Bucket List

 Today, it remains a working State Capitol building, with the state legislature and the governor's office housed inside.
 Tours of the capitol are available on weekdays when guests can climb the famed 99 steps to the dome observation tower to get a great view of the grounds.

-☂️ Visit the Colorado State Capitol on a tour
+☂️ Visit the Colorado State Capitol with a tour

 Colorado Convention Center